philwhiles/frettler/README.md

 The interval patterns all have a prefix or either 'scale_', 'mode_' or 'chord_' largely to allow the tab completion to show you just the selection of patterns that is relevant to you.

 ## Customising Frettler Startup
+If the [custom instrument](#Custom-Instrument) doesn't do it for you, you can customise Frettler by writing a wrapper script.
-The 'frettler' script created by the build, passes all arguments to the java program (which is embedded withing the frettler script on macOs/linux), and if you find yourself regularly using Frettler with say a strings argument you can make your life easier by creating your own script wrapping the frettler script/command.
+If you find yourself regularly using Frettler with the same old optional arguments, say the `--strings` you can make your life easier by creating your own script wrapping the frettler script/command.
 Say you want to use drop D tuning all the time :

 Create a file in the top frettler directory, and call it 'dropd', with the following content: